-If you had hernia repair surgery that used a mesh and suffered complications, you may be entitled to compensation for your injuries.
+If you had hernia repair surgery after 2008 that used a mesh and suffered complications, you may be entitled to compensation for your injuries.
 Contact the Kishish Law Group today for a free and confidential case evaluation by filling out our contact form or calling us toll free at 1 (888) 402-5552.

 Over 1 million hernia repair surgeries are performed every year by doctors in the United States.
 Surgeons performing hernia repair surgery often use a surgical mesh to strengthen a repair and prevent the hernia from coming back.
 Use of a mesh in surgery is common—the FDA estimates that by 2000, more than 90% of groin hernia repair surgeries used a mesh.
 However, use of hernia meshes may result in complications and some patients claim that implanted hernia meshes led to severe injury or death.

 Lawsuits against many manufacturers of hernia meshes allege that these manufacturers failed to provide doctors with adequate warnings about the likelihood of side effects with the use of hernia meshes or that manufacturers failed to properly disclose problems with their products.

 If you or a loved one had hernia repair surgery with a mesh and experienced side effects, a lawsuit may help you recover lost wages, pay for medical bills and compensate you for your suffering.

 How can a hernia mesh hurt me?

 According to the United States Food and Drug Administration (FDA), hernia meshes have been associated with the following adverse effects: